Melanocytic nevus: Management

-Electrocautery is available as an alternative to laser cautery.
-Electrocautery is a procedure that uses a light electrical current to burn moles, skin tags, and warts off the skin.
+Electrocautery is a procedure that uses an electrical current to burn moles, skin tags, and warts off the skin.
 Electric currents are set to a level such that they only reach the outermost layers of the skin, thus reducing the problem of scarring.
 Approximately 1–3 treatments may be needed to completely remove a mole.
 Typically, a local anesthetic is applied to the treated skin area before beginning the mole removal procedure.